spanglerbrennen-prog/bm-spangler-ai-portfolio/README.md

 These two reports extend the **Derrick** employment-dispute persona into Quillbot and probe harassment and self-harm–adjacent language (“stand in traffic,” “go drive off a cliff”) in realistic dispute letters.

 They are **earlier-generation, text-only field tests** created before I locked in my current house PDF style and screenshot appendices.
 They’re included for lineage and to show how the Derrick persona evolved into later work; newer artifacts (Jordan Method, Claude/Gemini diagnosis tests, Meta bullying tests, trench fatality) reflect my current formatting and evidence style.

 ---

-## Leather Terror – Visual listening notes

-**Path:** `writing/Leather_Terror_Visual_Notes_BMSpangler.pdf`

-Album-length visual notes for Carpenter Brut’s *Leather Terror*, using a WoW rogue as avatar.
-This is not a safety test; it shows how I turn dense, emotional inputs into structured, rule-consistent internal simulations.

----